Denise Richards Reveals How Husband Aaron Phypers And Her Daughters Feel About Her Role On ‘RHOBH’

 Richards shares her two oldest children with ex-husband Charlie Sheen and adopted her youngest child in 2011 as a single mother.

 “Whenever they want to film, they do.
 If they don’t; they don’t,” Richards continued.

 “They liked doing it and then sometimes they were like, ‘I don’t feel like doing it,’ and I’m like, ‘Okay.’
 They were busy with their friends.”

 According to Richards, her oldest daughters liked some aspects of production but ultimately became fearful of the way in which their friends at school would respond to the storylines of the show.
-As she explained, many of her children’s friends, and their moms, tune into the Bravo TV reality series each week.
+As she explained, many of her children’s friends and their moms tune into the Bravo TV reality series each week.

 As for Phypers, who Richards married in September of last year, she said he was “great” on camera.
 However, when he first saw the series, he didn’t understand it.